danielbrendel/aquashell-snippets/README.md

 Queries an internet server in order to obtain the current internet IP address

+### irc-client.dnys

+A sample and basic IRC chat client for Twitch IRC

 ### recursive.dnys

 Demonstration of recursive function calls